On this page

 If your email conversation is getting too involved, a meeting can be a more effective way to complete the discussion.
 With Gmail, you can schedule a meeting right from your inbox.
 The event automatically contains the email subject as its title, messages from the email as a description, and the people in the email thread as attendees.

-- In Gmail, open the email.
+- In Gmail, compose an email.

 - Add details to your new event and click Save.

 Schedule an email to send later

 Working with team members in different time zones?
 Going on vacation but still want to send an update to someone when you’re away?
 With Gmail, you can compose your email and schedule it to send at a specific date and time.